uzairname/template/README.md

   - team: read and write
   - project: read and write

+## Once per project:

+### Clone Template

+Clone the template.
+Create a new repo if making a separate project.
+Add the above secrets to github secrets

-### (Optional) Set Names
+### Set Project Name

-If you want to change the name to something other than `template`, do the following:
+To change the name to something other than `template`, do the following:

-1. Envure that the **project name** is consistent across:
+Specify the **project name** at the top of `.github/workflows/provision.yml`.
+This tells terraform what all the resources should called.
+Then ensure that it is consistent across:

-- The _env_ of `.github/workflows/provision.yml`

-- The _name of the R2 binding_ in the `.wrangler.jsonc` of each nextjs app (this must match the name in `cloudflare/main.tf`)
+- The *name* and the r2 binding's *bucket_name* under the production environment field of each frontend `wrangler.jsonc` (Resource is created in `terraform/cloudflare/main.tf`)

-2. Ensure that the **worker names** are consistent across:

-- The relevant `apps/**/wrangler.jsonc` files
-- `terraform/cloudflare/main.tf`
-- The _cloudflare-secrets_ step of `.github/workflows/provision.yml`

-The convention is for the worker name to follow the format "project_name-app_name", where app_name is something like api, admin, etc

-3. Set the terraform cloud workspace name
+- The sentry configuration in `apps/**/next.config.ts` (Resource is created in `terraform/sentry/main.tf`)

-- The _workspace_ name in `terraform/main.tf` (doesn't have to match anything else, but be unique)
+- The _workspace_ name in `terraform/main.tf` (Avoid overlapping with another workspace in your organization)

-### (Optional) Set Apps

-If you add or modify cloudflare worker apps inside an `apps` directory, such as `apps/your-app`, update the relevant package.jsons, and then ensure that their names are consistent across:

-- `apps/your-app/wrangler.jsonc`
-- The matrix in `.github/workflows/deploy.yml` and `.github/workflows/provision.yml`
-- `terraform/cloudflare/main.tf`
-- `terraform/sentry/main.tf`: Update the sentry projects accordingly.
+- (Optional.
+For local dev) Project name in `supabase/config.toml`

-### (Optional) Set Domains
+### Set Domains

-To configure your production domain, ensure that the domain names and base URLs are up to date in:
+To configure your production domain, ensure that the domain names and base URLs are consistent across:

 1. The "locals" field in `terraform/main.tf`
 2. NEXT_PUBLIC_BACKEND_URL in `.github/workflows/deploy.yml`

-3. The variables and routes in each `apps/**/wrangler.jsonc`
+3. The variables, routes, and zone ids in each `apps/**/wrangler.jsonc`
 4. CORS policy in `apps/backend/src/index.ts`

-### Run Github Action
+### First Time Deployment

-Once terraform is set up, push the code to github and run the "provision" and "deploy" workflow
+Push the code and run the "provision" github action

 # Development

+## Adding apps

+To add apps other than "admin", "landing", or "backend", update the relevant package.jsons, and then ensure that their names are consistent across:

+- `apps/**/wrangler.jsonc`
+- The matrix in `.github/workflows/deploy.yml` and `.github/workflows/provision.yml`
+- `terraform/cloudflare/main.tf`
+- `terraform/sentry/main.tf`: Update the sentry projects accordingly.

 ## Supabase (Optional; only for local development)

+Set the project name and any extra configuration in `supabase/config.toml`

 ```bash
 # Start and run local supabase container